bdevans/DPE/README.md

 1. Add this folder to your `PYTHONPATH`.
 2. Install the requirements using one of the provided requirements files:
    1. If you use another Python distribution: `pip3 install -r requirements.txt`.
-   2. Or, if you use (Ana)conda: `conda env create -f environment.yml`.
+   2. Or, if you use Anaconda: `conda env create -f environment.yml`.
 Then run `source activate dpe` to activate the environment.

 This should take approximately 1-2 minutes to complete, depending on the speed of your internet connection and the number of dependencies already satisfied.